What are Management Review Controls (MRC) and why are they so important? We’ve broken down what you need to know about MRC.

 Management review controls are any key reviews performed by a company’s management over financial information such as estimates or reconciliations for reasonableness and accuracy.
 In most cases, a manager will review the specific financial document (e.g., bad debt reserve, etc.) prepared by a financial analyst, review the document in detail and work with the analyst to reconcile any discrepancies, and sign-off on the financial document.

-The financial documents reviewed as part of MRCs cover a wide spectrum - some examples include:
+Management Review Controls are important because they are critical to an effective control environment.
+The financial documents reviewed as part of MRCs cover a wide spectrum – some examples include:

 - Review of a reconciliation